HusakYurii/game_task/README.md

   - the digits  are separated by colon ':'

 After you press the button Start/Refresh it will create a table.
-The 'click' event will be added to the table.
-The main function which searches and matches the same icons is matchPic()
+The 'click' event is added to the table, it calles the main function which searches and matches the same icons 'matchPic()'

 https://husakyurii.github.io/game_task/.